Jeiwan/uniswapv3-book/content/docs/milestone_1/providing-liquidity.md

 ```

 Our `ERC20Mintable` inherits all functionality from `solmate/tokens/ERC20.sol` and we additionally implement public `mint`
-method which will allows us to mint any number of tokens.
+method which will allow us to mint any number of tokens.

 ### Minting